Destiny-02/money-minder/README.md

 - View a summary of your income and expenses for the past month, or a custom time period.
 - Support for both dark mode and light mode!

-Note: the mobile app is only available for Android devices.

 ## Documentation
 [Spreadsheet Format](https://docs.google.com/document/d/1UWql0gntXs781yd3M3EMSsdCJHGfpmZq4U7UGSUPGRs)